polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Still working on my mini project only few parts are left so like today i do coding a bit and writing part of medium for our project
 * Encourage @channel
 * #60daysofudacity

+### Day 56: 21/08/2019

+#### Polarbeargo
+* Submit group mini project with my teammate together, stay overnight with @Sarah Majors @Harkirat Singh and @Halwai Aftab Hasan for several days decide rest for a few days when all of us well recovered then continue implementing and debugging group mini project for a much stable and high-quality version then continue to finish writing medium story get to publish with @Sarah Majors @Harkirat Singh and @Halwai Aftab Hasan.
+* Reading Robotic Software Engineer Nanodegree program project Map my world robot pick up where I stuck into thinking clearly then continue implementing and debugging.
+* Reading and implementing Robotic Software Engineer Nanodegree program project Deep RL Manipulation while reading more times and implementing get familiar with PyTorch C/C++ API.
+Saw LUA in this project remind me the wonderful TA Colton Odgen his lectures from CS50 need arrange times enjoy the psets finish them little by little.
+* Receiving warm, nice and encourage emails from VanHack, Kaggle, The Linux Foundation, and AngelList which remind me don't give up.